ascending-llc/github-actions-demo/source/index.rst

 TL;DR
 ======

-GitHub Actions is a set of convenient features to help users run shell commands on a fresh VM for CICD.
+GitHub Actions is a set of convenient features to help users run shell commands on a fresh VM for CI/CD.

-.. tip:: If we use these features well, we can reduce both cost and CICD processing time, and improve developers' experience.
+.. tip:: If we use these features well, we can reduce both cost and CI/CD processing time, and improve developers' experience.

 Overview